Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery: Joint Nonparametric Model for Cost and Survival Time

-The dependent Gamma process can be thought of as a prior over the space of hazard functions.
-Each realization $\lambda_0$ from the $\mathcal{GP}$ is a hazard function centered around a mean function $\lambda_0^*$ with concentration parameter $b$.
+The GP can be thought of as a prior over the space of hazard functions.
+Each realization $\lambda_0$ from the GP is a hazard function centered around a mean function $\lambda_0^*$ with concentration parameter $b$.
 Some prior realizations are visualized in Figure \ref{fig:gpdraws}.
-The process is ``dependent" in that it induces a prior AR(1) autocorrelation structure on $\lambda_0$: the hazard at time point $t$ is a weighted average of the hazard at the previous time point and the prior hazard, $\lambda_0$.
-The induced AR(1) smoothness, controlled by hyperparameter $\xi$, regularizes the empirical estimate of the baseline hazard - which can be quite erratic at later time points when the at-risk set is small.
+The process is ``dependent'' in that it induces a prior AR(1) autocorrelation structure on $\lambda_0$: the hazard at time point $t$ is a weighted average of the hazard at the previous time point and the prior hazard, $\lambda_0$.
+The resulting shrinkage/smoothness, controlled by hyperparameter $\xi$, regularizes the empirical estimate of the baseline hazard - which can be erratic at later time points when the at-risk set becomes small.

 These prior choices are motivated by the shortcomings of the standard DP.
 A potential issue with specifying $G \sim DP(\alpha G_0)$ is that it imposes a single layer of clustering for both cost and effectiveness.
 Many clusters may be introduced to fit the joint of $Y$ and $T$ if one of these dimensions is more complex - even if the other is very simple.
 This makes estimates needlessly variable.
-The nested nature of the $EDP$ avoids this by allowing varying number of clusters on each dimension.
+The nested nature of the EDP avoids this by allowing varying number of clusters on each dimension controlled by separate concentration parameters.
 Thus, it is possible to introduce a single cost cluster that has many survival time subclusters.
-Similarly, modeling the baseline hazard separately avoids introduction of excess clusters to fit a potentially complicated function which, for causal estimation purposes, is a nuisance.
-This is also the reason why we opt for a proportional hazard (PH) formulation rather than an accelerated failure time (AFT) approach: PH models clearly separate the covariate effects from the baseline risk - which we do not want influencing the $EDP$ mixture.
+Similarly, modeling the baseline hazard separately avoids introduction of excess clusters to fit a potentially complicated function which, for causal estimation purposes, is just a nuisance parameter.
+This is also the reason why we opt for a proportional hazard (PH) formulation rather than an accelerated failure time (AFT) approach: PH models clearly separate the covariate effects from the baseline risk, which we do not want influencing the EDP mixture.